cnulatienpo/Art-School-Refugee/README.md

 When entering the Mess Hall, all three objects are activated.
 Exiting hides them again.

+## Mess Hall Intro Screen

+Display a short welcome the first time a player enters the Mess Hall.

+1. Inside your Mess Hall UI canvas create a full screen panel with an `Image` and `CanvasGroup`.
+2. Add a `Text` element for the message body, a `Toggle` labelled **Don't show this again**, and a `Button` labelled **Start Drawing**.
+3. Attach `MessHallIntroScreen` to the panel and assign the `panel`, `messageText`, `dontShowAgainToggle` and `startDrawingButton` fields.
+4. Tweak the text area to be wide with top-left alignment and fade the panel's `CanvasGroup` from 0 to 1 when the Mess Hall opens.

+The script checks a `PlayerPrefs` key named `messhall_seen`.
+When the button is pressed it hides the panel and, if the toggle is enabled, saves the preference so the screen will not appear again.

 ## Level Strip Manager

 Create a small panel that docks to the left side of the screen and displays